 so even if a name is slightly different between various vendors, the identifier

+will match."
 McAfee is a founding member of the CME

 Editorial Board and the CME